dhruvibakeri/fishgame-remoteplayers/Fish/Planning/self-7.md

   https://github.ccs.neu.edu/CS4500-F20/christine/commit/34575281436bb561c2cc10753fcf2e0fa44ab28c#diff-327924acc1fbd2520dbd09d26e189579L33-L36

 - a "debugging session" starting from a failed integration test:
+   Also N/A -- previously failing integration tests were fixed prior
   - the failed integration test
   - its translation into a unit test (or several unit tests)
   - its fix